beccaob/moonlight-alibi/README.md

 # **Deployment**

-The website was created using Visual Studio Code editor and pushed to the github remote repository 'moonlight-alibi' The following git commands were used throughout development to push code to the remote repository:
+The website was created using Code Anywhere editor and pushed to the github remote repository 'moonlight-alibi' The following git commands were used throughout development to push code to the remote repository:

 * git add .